Loading Events

 In our first session, Taking Out the Trash, we want to explore whether it is necessary to keep everything in the process of archiving your work.
 With what seems like endless amounts of cloud storage, and smaller external hard drives with more and more space, it feels like endless storage is possible.
 But is it necessary to keep everything?
 How do you make the choices of what to keep and what to throw away?

 The session will begin with a talk from Marie Verdeil, a French designer and artist based in Brussels.
-Marie will join us to talk about her own archive practices and getting out of Google’s environment, the Fediverse, Low-tech Magazine’s website and the environmental impact of digital tools and data centers, and how to make choices and compress content in sustainable ways.
+Marie will join us to talk about her own archive practices, getting out of Google’s environment, the Fediverse, Low-tech Magazine’s website, the environmental impact of digital tools and data centres, and how to make choices and compress content sustainably.

 đź“… Date: 13 November 2025